BNSC1/android-notes/README.md

 `with()`: inputs object as a parameter, object as a receiver in lambda returns the lambda result

+Static block in a class is run before invoking a static method, or before instantiating the first object of the class, it is run only once

 ### Coroutines

 Kotlin Coroutines: enables writing in synchronous way, while the code actually runs asynchronously and concurrently